49th Operations Group

 Airspace and Ranges maintain 30 different special-use airspaces, to include air to ground ranges, supersonic airspace, military low-level training routes, air-refueling tracks and military operating areas.
 The Flight Records section maintains aircrew records and tracks pilot flying training and flight pay.

-The Weapons and Tactics Flight supervises wing mission planning cell activities and RPA mission planning hardware/ software upgrades, develops employment tactics and manages all munitions used to train aircrews.
-Along with preparing products for peacetime and combat missions, this flight is also charged with verifying all RPA pilots are prepared to conduct worldwide combat missions.
-Weapons and Tactics also develops, maintains and teaches weapon system tactics and academics for all RPA squadrons in the 49th Operations Group.
+The Weapons and Tactics Flight supervises wing mission planning cell activities and F-22A mission planning hardware/ software upgrades, develops employment tactics and manages all munitions used to train aircrews.
+Along with preparing products for peacetime and combat missions, this flight is also charged with verifying all F-22A pilots are prepared to conduct worldwide combat missions.
+This verification process is the last hurdle in the F-22A pilot's mission qualification training.
+Weapons and Tactics also develops, maintains and teaches weapon system tactics and academics for all F-22A squadrons in the 49th Operations Group.